VictorBrouwer/DS_Thesis/EoH-AILNS/README.md

 ## Overview

 This project implements an EoH-ALNS framework that:
-- Generates ALNS operators (destroy and repair) using LLMs
+- Generates ALNS repair operators using LLMs
 - Evolves operators through multiple evolution strategies
 - Supports both PFSP and PCTSP optimization problems
 - Evaluates and stores results in JSON format